CLOSE X

 In terms of IHT, the government will introduce a residence-based system that eliminates the use of offshore trusts to shelter assets from IHT.

 UK assets will remain in scope for IHT on the same basis as at present, regardless of residence.
-However, from 6 April 2025, non-UK assets will fall within scope for IHT if an individual has been a Long-Term Resident (LTR), in the UK for at least 10 out of the last 20 tax years immediately preceding the tax year in which the chargeable event (including death) arises.
+However, from 6 April 2025, non-UK assets will fall within the scope for IHT if an individual has been a Long-Term Resident (LTR), in the UK for at least 10 out of the last 20 tax years immediately preceding the tax year in which the chargeable event (including death) arises.

 For an individual 20 years old or younger, the test will be whether they have been UK resident for at least 50% of the tax years since their birth.